mvolkmann/blog/src/swift/swift-lang.md

 ### Methods

 Methods are defined with the `func` keyword.
-They can use the `self` keyword to refer the instance on which they are invoked.
+Instance methods can use the `self` keyword to refer the instance on which they are invoked.
+Static methods are declared by adding the `static` keyword before the `func` keyword.

 Definitions of `struct` methods that modify properties of the receiver must begin with the `mutating` keyword to explicitly indicate that they do this.